 Read more – 32 free things to do and see in London

-Step 4 – Plan how you will get around London
+Step 4 – Planning a London trip; consider how you will get around London

 (Tip – Buy an Oyster card)